mauriciabad/GradeCalc/readme.md

 - Save your marks in your profile or device.
 - Google+ login.
 - Works offline.
-- Add to homescreen (Android)
+- Add to homescreen.
-- Solves complex evaluation formulas
+- Solves complex evaluation formulas.

 ## Setup